josenavasiv/spotify-profile-viewer-app/README.md

   Spotify Profile Viewer App
 </h1>

 A [Spotify Profile Viewer App](http://spotify-profile-viewer-app.vercel.app/) built with React and Nextjs.
 Includes authentication handled with NextAuth and used TailwindCSS for styling purposes.
+This app consumes the [Spotify Web Api](https://developer.spotify.com/documentation/web-api/) in order to retrieve the user's profile details, as well as specific details of the user's hearted songs and playlists.
+Thanks to [thelinmicheal](https://github.com/thelinmichael/spotify-web-api-node), can easily consume the Spotify Web Api via pre-defined functions that automatically pass in the authorization tokens, required for access, along with specific requests to the Spotify Web Api.

 ![](https://i.imgur.com/cj9Hyi1.png)
 ![](https://i.imgur.com/6fjN3vu.png)